ONSdigital/dp/training/platform-services/PLATFORM.md

 [<img src="images/concourse-home.png" title="Concourse Homepage" width=49.7% height=49.7%/>][concourse-ons] [<img src="images/concourse-pipeline.png" title="Concourse Pipeline" width=49.7% height=49.7%/>][concourse-ons]

 Concourse lists all of the applications where each application has its own [pipeline][concourse-pipeline].
-When a [PR][git-pr] of a application is said to be merged into `develop` or `master`, Concourse runs the pipeline of the application which does unit testing, checks if a [docker image][docker-image] can be build for it, bundles it for release and ships it to that release whilst ensuring that it has deployed everything completely.
+When a [PR][git-pr] of an application is said to be merged into `develop` or `master`/`main`, Concourse runs the pipeline of the application which does unit testing, checks if a [docker image][docker-image] can be built for it, bundles it for release and ships it to that release whilst ensuring that it has deployed everything completely.

 Furthermore, Concourse helps us to identify if an application has been fully deployed with any new changes implemented and can provide information on the version of the application which is currently running in the `develop` and `production` environments.